F-Fleron-G/My-Zootopia/README.md

 ```plaintext
 API_KEY=your_actual_api_key_here
 ```

-Replace your_actual_api_key_here with your actual API key.

-## Usage
+You can get your API key from API Ninjas.

+## 🐒 How to Use
 To use this project, run the following command:

 ```bash
 python animals_web_generator.py
 ```
+Then open the newly generated animals.html file in your browser to see the results!

+## 🐻 Tech Stack
+- 🐍 Python

+- 🐜 Requests (API calls)

+- 🦎 API Ninjas – Animals API

+- 🐛 dotenv for environment variables

+- 🦚 HTML + CSS (templating and styling)

-## Contributing
+## 🐨 Contributing
-Your contributions are more than welcomed!
-To do so, please follow these guidelines:
+Want to make this zoo even wilder? 🦜
+Contributions are welcome!

-1. Fork the repository.
+1. 🐣 Fork the repo

-2. Create a new branch.
+2. 🪼 Create a new branch

-3. Make your changes.
+3. 🐕 Make your changes

-4. Submit a pull request.
+4. 🦍 Submit a pull request

+---

+## 🐘 GitHub Topics
+Add these to your GitHub repository for better visibility and searchability: python animals html biodiversity education open-data api-ninjas

+---

+## 🦊 Short GitHub Description

+> A Python app that fetches live animal data and turns it into a stunning HTML card layout.
+Discover habitats, diets, and more—instantly.

+---

+🐾 Made with curiosity and a love for the animal kingdom.